G02-RailwayTrackConditionMonitoring/GatewayNode/README.md

      -d access_token=TOKEN \
      -d "args=Start"

-You can get DEVICE_ID from the dashboard and generate TOKEN using the Particle CLI, "particle token create".
+You can get DEVICE_ID from the dashboard and generate TOKEN using the Particle CLI.

 Overall this project currently tests the following things:
 - Input/Output
 - Serial Logging
 - Particle functions and variables
 - Connecting to the Particle cloud.

+##Some helpful commands in the Particle CLI:

+Put the device into DFU mode (flashing yellow led):
+- particle usb dfu

+Once in DFU mode, program the board with:
+- particle flash --usb src/target/1.5.2/boron/GatewayNode.bin

+Open the serial monitor with:
+- particle serial monitor

+Generate an access token:
+- particle token create

+List all devices and their functions/variables:
+- particle list

 ## Welcome to your project!